 Let $\Fil^\bullet M$ be the prismatic weak $F$-gauge associated to $(M, \varphi_M) \in \mathrm{DM}^\mathrm{adm}(R)$ by the functor \cref{funcc}.
 In this situation, it follows that one can write $M \simeq W \oplus T$ for two projective $\Prism_R$-modules $W$ and $T$ such that we have $\Fil^1 M \simeq (\Fil^1_\Nyg\Prism_R \otimes W) \oplus T$ (see proof of \cite[Lem.~4.1.23]{alb}).
 One may define a filtration which can be naturally equipped with the structure of a prismatic weak $F$-gauge denoted as $F^\bullet M.$

 We will now check that the prismatic weak $F$-gauge $F^\bullet M$ is actually a prismatic $F$-gauge.
 We need to check that the Frobenius map is an isomorphism.
-In our case, one can directly compute the filtered tensor product appearing on the left hand side of the above map and see that this amounts to checking that the map is an isomorphism for all $n \in \mathbb Z.$ Note that these maps are injective by construction, so it suffices to check that they are surjective.
-Since $I$ is a principal ideal generated by a nonzerodivisor, by scaling, it suffices to show the surjectivity $\theta_1.$ Note that the natural map $u: \Fil^1 M \otimes_{\Prism_R, \varphi} \Prism_R \to I M $ factors canonically through $\theta_1.$ Thus, it suffices to show that $u$ is surjective.
-But that follows from \cite[Rmk.~4.1.7]{alb} since $(M, \varphi_M)$ was assumed to be admissible.
+In our case, one can directly compute the filtered tensor product appearing on the left hand side of the above map and see that this amounts to checking that the map is an isomorphism for all $n \in \mathbb Z.$ Note that, since $I$ is a principal ideal generated by a nonzerodivisor, the source and the target of these maps are projective $\Prism_R$-modules of the same rank.
+Therefore, it suffices to check that they are surjective.
+Further, by scaling, it suffices to show the surjectivity of $\theta_1.$ Note that the natural map $u: \Fil^1 M \otimes_{\Prism_R, \varphi} \Prism_R \to I M $ factors canonically through $\theta_1.$ Thus, it suffices to show that $u$ is surjective.
+But that follows from \cite[Rmk.~4.7]{alb} since $(M, \varphi_M)$ was assumed to be admissible.

 Note that there are natural injective maps $F^iM \to \Fil^i M,$ which are isomorphisms.
 Indeed, to see this isomorphism, it suffices to show that the induced map $F^iM/F^{i+1} M \to I^i M/ I^{i+1}M$ is injective, which follows from the fact that $W$ and $T$ are projective modules (\textit{cf}.~\cite[Cor.~2.53]{guoli}).